Murder of John Edwards: Execution

 On August 29, 2024, 57-year-old Loran Kenstley Cole was executed via lethal injection at Florida State Prison.
 John Edwards's family reportedly did not attend the execution of Cole.
 When asked if he wanted to make a final statement, Cole declined, saying, "No, sir."
-Cole was pronounced dead at 6:15 p.m., about 15 minutes after he was administered with the drugs.
+Cole was pronounced dead at 6:15 p.m, about 15 minutes after he was administered with the drugs.

 Cole reportedly ate a last meal of pizza, M&M's, ice cream and a soda before his death sentence was carried out.
 Both Cole's 36-year-old son and a female pen pal paid him a last visit prior to the execution.
 Cole's son described the execution of his father as a nightmare and he said that bidding goodbye to his father, whom he barely knew throughout his life, was the hardest thing for him to do.
 Another source revealed that during his son's last prison visit before he was put to death, Cole shared his final meal with his son and the pen pal.

-After the execution of Cole, the late John Edwards's parents Timothy and Victoria Edwards released a media statement, stating that the murder of their son back in 1994 was "horrendous" and "senseless" and it shattered the family.
+After the execution, the late John Edwards's parents Timothy and Victoria Edwards released a media statement, stating that the murder of their son back in 1994 was "horrendous" and "senseless" and it shattered the family.
 Edwards's parents did not agree with the possibility of reducing Cole's death sentence, expressing that Cole did not deserve mercy when he mercilessly killed their son and raped their daughter, who went on to become a "teacher, professor, wife and mother".
-Before the execution of Cole, the friends of Edwards spoke up in the media, stating that they still remembered and missed Edwards, for he was a good friend with a kind soul.
-Many of them stated that the news of Cole's scheduled execution was a signal that the painful chapter of losing Edwards was coming to an end and the beginning of closure.
+Before the execution, the friends of Edwards spoke up in the media, stating that they remembered and missed Edwards, for he was a good friend with a kind soul.
+Many stated that the news of Cole's scheduled execution was a signal that the painful chapter of losing Edwards was coming to an end and the beginning of closure.

 Cole was the first and only death row prisoner from Florida, as well as the 13th out of the 25 convicts in the U.S. to be executed during the year of 2024.
 Cole’s execution was the 106th execution in Florida since the U.S. Supreme Court reinstated the death penalty in 1976.